Your Thanksgiving meal would not be complete without this delicious, super easy Homemade Cranberry Sauce!

 Other Ways to Use Cranberry Sauce

-Is cranberry sauce just for the holidays?
+Is cranberry sauce just for your Thanksgiving dinner?

 Err no way!